 Effective incident analysis is at the core of proficient cybersecurity operation, for that reason, the Lumu Portal offers a centralized and intuitive way to manage your incidents, track their statuses, and review which incidents have been solved—for simpler and faster activation of response processes.

-In this view of the Lumu Portal, you can stay up to date with and manage incidents in an easy-to-read dashboard with details on the activity and distribution of the Indicators of Compromise (IoC) that Lumu identified in your organization.
+In this view of the Lumu Portal, you can stay up to date with and manage incidents in an easy-to-read dashboard with details on the activity and distribution of the Indicators of Compromise (IoC) that Lumu has identified in your organization.

-NIST, an incident is an occurrence that results in actual or potential exposure of the confidentiality, integrity, or availability of an information system or the information the system processes, stores, or transmits.
+According to NIST, an incident is an occurrence that results in actual or potential exposure of the confidentiality, integrity, or availability of an information system or the information the system processes, stores, or transmits.